 All gather around the table and stand quietly.
 The mother lights the candle.

 All pray: Blessed are you, O Lord our God, King of the Universe.
 You have given us life, provided for our needs, and brought us once again to this season.
 Let your light shine on us in blessing and bring us peace.

 All are seated.

-As Jesus observed the traditional Jewish Passover meal with his disciples during the last week of his life, he brought the people of God from the Old Covenant to the New Covenant.
-God had shown his concern for His people through all of history.
-Just as He sent Moses to rescue the Israelites from captivity in Egypt, He also lovingly sent His Son to redeem fallen man from slavery to sin.
-By sacrificing Himself, Christ brought reconciliation and freedom to all who believe in him.
-Tonight we will use passages from both the Old and New Testaments to help us more fully appreciate Jesus's celebration of the Passover with his disciples during his last meal with them.
+As Jesus observed the traditional Jewish Passover meal with his disciples during the last week of his life, he fulfilled the Old Covenant with his people, and ushered them into a New Covenant relationship with God.
+Tonight we will use passages from both the Old and New Testaments to help us understand the profound meaning of Jesus' celebration of the Passover during his last meal with these followers and friends.